Sacred Heart Basilica, Timaru: Completion

 It was timely that the church was completed in 1911.
-The wooden church had burnt down in 1910 and Mass had been offered in the boys’ school until the Basilica was ready.
+The wooden church had burnt down in 1910 and Mass had been celebrated in the boys’ school until the Basilica was ready.
 The building cost £23,000 and was practically completed and paid for by the time of the opening and consecration, on Rosary Sunday, 1 October 1911.
 This was an enormous effort by a relatively poor, largely Irish, Catholic community.
 Dignitaries who attended the consecration included Archbishop Francis Redwood of Wellington, and the three other New Zealand bishops.
 All the district's mayors were in attendance, being given seats of honour.
 The church was packed with clergy and laity.
 The Messe solennelle en l’honneur de Sainte-Cécile (St Cecilia Mass or Mass in G), composed by Charles Gounod, was sung by the choir of sixty, supported by a full orchestra.
 The sermon was preached by Bishop Cleary of Auckland.
 Following the blessing ceremony an unexpected honour was bestowed on Father Tubman.
 He was elevated to the office of Dean.
 The honour was a complete surprise to all in attendance.
 The plan of the building is cruciform.
 The style is Roman Renaissance of the Ionic order.
 Most of the material used was ferro-concrete, Oamaru stone, and locally made bricks.